mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 """
 ```

-We can even check that the code object are the same between the two `tef` functions using the python class dissasembler (`dis.dis(tef)`):
+We can even confirm that the code object are the same between the two `tef` functions using the python class dissasembler (`dis.dis(tef)`):

 ```
  25           0 SETUP_FINALLY           34 (to 36)